nodirt/git-tf/README.md

 To start using git-tf you should have a git commit corresponding to a TFS changeset.
 The changeset is not required to be latest changeset.
-If loosing your git change history, and download it from TFS is acceptable, then do the following:
+If loosing your git change history, and downloading it from TFS is acceptable, then do the following:

-1. Download the TFS changeset you would like your git history to start from.
+1. Get the version from TFS that you would like your git history to start from.
 For example, you want to fetch history starting from 12345:

         $ tf get -version:C12345 -recursive .